MisterDA/love-release/README.md

       Starting with Love 0.8.0, a release is specially available for Windows x64.
       Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.

+#### DEBIAN
+`--version`          Set the version of your package.
+`--maintainer-name`  Set the maintainer’s name.
+The company name is used by default.
+`--maintainer-email` Set the maintainer’s email.
+`--homepage`         Set the homepage of your project.
+`--description`      Set the description of your project.
+`--package-name`     Set the name of the package and the command that will be used to launch your game.
+                     By default, it is the name of your project converted to lowercase, with eventual spaces replaced by dashes.

 #### ICONS
 A note on icons:
 - if you want to create MacOS icons (.icns), and you are